evimarp/2048/README.md

 The result is non-deterministic, however, this algo achive 2048 +45% times, and 4096 +25% times.
 I think with better heuristics, could achieve 8192 too!

-# Algoritms
+# Algorithm
+Adversarial game approach.
-This repo implements, Adversarial game and MinMax search with alpha beta pruning.
+The computer put a tile in a random position.
+Implemented a MinMax search with alpha beta pruning.